awslabs/data-on-eks/website/docs/gen-ai/inference/nvidia-nim-llama3.md

 PASS: NVIDIA NIM example
 ```

-Output for `results.txt` should look like the follwoing
+Output for `results.txt` should look like the following

 <details>
 <summary>Click to expand the partial output</summary>